oldblogs/blog2019-04-26/README.md

 blog2019-04-26 is a blog application made with Laravel, and Vue .
 It is in early development stage, so may not be suitable for production use.
-You can follow the step below, and test it in your local computer.
+You can follow the steps below, and test it in your local computer.

 ### Requirements:
 - A computer that can run VirtualBox or Qemu&libvirt